Comparison

 Frequently Asked Questions

-Yes, and this is a natural workflow.
-Generate your initial app with Lovable, export the code to GitHub, clone it locally, then add Frontman middleware to iterate visually with full runtime context.
+Yes, and it is a natural workflow.
+Generate your initial app with Lovable, export the code to GitHub, clone it locally, then add Frontman middleware to iterate visually with full browser context.
 Lovable gets you from zero to something.
-Frontman helps you refine what you have.
+Frontman helps your team refine and iterate on what you have.

 Frontman.
 Lovable generates React + Tailwind + Vite only — no Vue, Svelte, Astro, or Next.js server components.
-Frontman works with Next.js, Astro, and Vite (supporting React, Vue, and Svelte).
-If your project isn't React + Tailwind, Lovable isn't an option.
+Frontman works with Next.js, Astro, and Vite, covering React, Vue, and Svelte.
+If your product is not React + Tailwind, Lovable is not the best option.

 Try Frontman